 The financial statements include certain prior-year summarized comparative information in total but not by net asset class.
-Such information does not include sufficient detail to constitute a presentation in conformity with U.S. generally accepted accounting principles.
-Accordingly, such information should be read in conjunction with the Corporation's financial statements for the year ended July 31, 2022, from which the summarized information was derived.
+Such information does not include sufficient detail to constitute a presentation in conformity with GAAP.
+Accordingly, such information should be read in conjunction with the Corporation's financial statements for the year ended July 31, 2023, from which the summarized information was derived.